Feast in Iceland

 Well prepared lamb

 When it is Christmas, it really is a feast in Iceland.
 This traditional dish unique to Iceland is prepared by smoking lamb.
 What makes it unique is the method of preparation, which includes, soaking lamb leg overnight, and then slowly smoking it for at least 48 hours over dried sheep dung, letting it sit in the fridge for at least four days, and then finally poaching it.
 Sounds tedious?
-Not when you are just a visitor and come in to an already prepared meal that will excite your taste buds to a whole new level.
+Not when you are just a visitor and come into an already prepared meal that will excite your taste buds to a whole new level.
 The tenderness of the lamb is guaranteed to please you.
-Truth be told, the preparation of this meal appeals to even people who are generally not meat lovers par-se.
-The color and texture on presentation makes it hard not to indulge.
-The soaked up brine and smoke tastes and smells will leave you with a lasting memory.
+Truth be told, the preparation of this meal appeals to even people who are generally not meat lovers parse.
+The color and texture on the presentation makes it hard not to indulge.
+The soaked-up brine and smoke tastes and smells will leave you with a lasting memory.
 You may want to travel for the Christmas holidays just to indulge in the feast that is Hangikjöt.
 Most Icelanders will happily swear that this lamb dish is the best in the world.
 Give it a try.

 Read our previous article Cesky Krumlov: a trip to medieval times

 Read our next article Gengenbach: the magical town of Germany